LORD-MicroStrain/mip_sdk/README.md

 * BUILD_DOCUMENTATION_QUIET - Suppress standard doxygen output (default enabled).
 * MIP_DISABLE_CPP - Ignores .hpp/.cpp files during the build and does not add them to the project.
 * BUILD_PACKAGE - Adds a `package` target to the project that will build a `.deb`, `.rpm`, or `.7z` file containing the library
 * MIP_TIMESTAMP_TYPE - Overrides the default timestamp type.
-See the timestamps section below.
+See the timestamps section in the documentation.

-### Compilation with CMake
+### Compilation

 1. Create the build directory (e.g. `mkdir build`).
 2. In the build directory, run `cmake .. <options>`